OscarDS/pymemdyn/manual/pymemdyn-manual.md

     uncommented, looking like: GROMACS\_PATH = /opt/gromacs405/bin
     Provided that in your case gromacs is installed in /opt.
-The program will prepend this line to the binaries names, so calling “/opt/gromacs405/bin/grompp” should point to that binary.</span>
+The program will prepend this line to the binaries names, so calling “/opt/gromacs405/bin/grompp” should point to that binary.

-6.  <span>Similarly, in that file you specify which queuing system you are using.
-We will assume that you will use “slurm”, but you can use any of the possible options by uncommenting the one that best suits your system.</span>
+6. Similarly, in that file you specify which queuing system you are using.
+We will assume that you will use “slurm”, but you can use any of the possible options by uncommenting the one that best suits your system.

--   <span>COMPULSORY!
+-   COMPULSORY!
 Option -p: In the simplest case, **py-MEMdyn** only needs a pdb file with the receptor.
 This should be readable by Gromacs (i.e., accomplish the PDB standards, see the GROMACS manual for details) and accessed from the working directory.
 And as the